henry-oberholtzer/minesweeper/project_notes.md

     boardID: string,
     difficulty: string,
     board: [0, 0, 0, 1, 0, 0, 1, 0, 1] // Contains the number of mines for the given difficulty
+    revealedBoard: [0, 0, 0, 1, 0, 0, 1, 0, 1] // Contains what information is displayed to the user about the current board (revealed bombs, flags, etc.)
 }
 ```